Skip to main content

 Time Spent on Manual Reporting

-The average B2B marketing team spends 4-6 hours every week on manual analytics reporting.
+Many B2B marketing teams spend hours every week on manual analytics reporting.
 That includes logging into GA4, configuring date ranges and filters, exporting CSV files, cleaning the data in a spreadsheet, building charts, switching to Search Console to repeat the process, and then formatting everything into an email or slide deck for stakeholders.

 With ClimbPast, the same team spends roughly 30 minutes per week reviewing automated insights, asking follow-up questions in plain English, and sharing results.
 The platform queries your GA4 and Search Console data in real time, so there is no export step, no paste step, and no chart-building step.